Flagship Brief | Industrial Infrastructure

 • Raw material exports -> Industrial processing

-• Transit economy -> Manufacturing hub
+• Transit economy -> Manufacturing positioning thesis

 • Fragmented policy -> Structured industrial parks